 I choose the poems I use with children learning Spanish carefully.
 I look for short works, with clear, concrete images or situations that children can easily imagine.
 Although teaching a poem usually means teaching some new vocabulary, I try to choose poems that use as many familiar words as possible.
 I also look for poems that create an image children can draw.
 My students enjoy illustrating the poetry and drawing provides many ways to work with the language.

-Edgar Allan García
+Edgar Allan García in Cuatrogatos

 One of my favorite poems for children in Spanish is called ¿Quíen da más? by Edgar Allan García.
 A well-known author from Ecuador, Edgar Allan Garcia has won many national and international awards, including Ecuador’s Premio Nacional de Literatura Infantil three times.
+This poem appears in Cuatrogatos.

 ¿Quíen da más? is a wonderful poem to use with Spanish language learners because it is based on animals (oveja, pato, gallo, and vaca), the sounds they make in Spanish and numbers.
 The scene is an auction – subasta is word that you probably have to teach, but it may be the only.
 Guess which animal ends up with the sun?

-Read the poem ¿Quién más da? by Edgar Allan García.
+Go to Cuatrogatos and read the poem ¿Quién más da? by Edgar Allan García.
 Scroll down; it is the last poem on the page.

 Sergio Andricaín is a Cuban poet.
 He lives in Miami and is one of the founders of Cuatrogatos.
 The two poems I mention below are from his book Libro secreto de los duendes.
 You can find several books by Sergio Andricaín on Amazon, and they are also available from other sellers.